-This is also a great time to bring all of your questions that have been brewing in your mind to ask.
+This is also a great time to bring all of the questions that have been brewing in your mind to ask.
 Not sure what to ask because you’re still shocked you’re pregnant?
 Here are some ideas:

-- Who can I call in the event I have an emergency or urgent pregnancy related need?
+- Who can I call in the event I have an emergency or urgent pregnancy-related need?

 - Should I make any changes to my diet?